Master of Science in Information Systems and Technology

 - Achieved fully classified standing;

-- Completed an approved graduate program plan in consultation with an MSIST advisor
+- Completed an approved graduate program plan in consultation with an MSIST adviser;

-- Secured approval of the Graduate Director of the College of Business and Public Administration.
+- Secured approval of the MSIST program coordinator of the Department of Information and Decision Sciences.

 Requirements for Graduation